Honda Insight Performance

 - "If you are a low-demand driver, it's smooth and quiet enough to suit, though the transmission's balky engagement after the engine restarts could bother such people." -- USA Today (2012)

 Acceleration and Power

-The 2013 Honda Insight is powered by a 1.3-liter four-cylinder engine and an electric motor, which produce 98 horsepower combined.
-The hybrid powertrain is paired with a continuously variable transmission (CVT) and front-wheel drive.
-The Insight is a mild hybrid, which means it can’t travel on electric power alone.
-Rather, the Insight uses its electric motor to aid the gas engine.
-The EPA reports that the 2013 Insight gets 41/44 mpg city/highway, which is better than most affordable small cars.
-Still, the Toyota Prius c earns higher estimates.
+The 2014 Honda Insight is powered by a 1.3-liter four-cylinder engine and an electric motor, which produce 98 horsepower combined.
+The Insight has a continuously variable transmission.
+The Insight gets an EPA-estimated 41/44 mpg city/highway, which is better than the fuel economy of most affordable small cars, but not as good as that of rival hybrids like the Toyota Prius and Prius c.

 Handling and Braking

 Automotive writers say the 2014 Insight is fairly nimble for a hybrid, adding that it feels light and agile around corners.
 Test drivers like the Insight’s responsive steering and stiff ride, though some say its firm ride can feel somewhat uncomfortable.